Lawrencium77/cuda_mlp/README.md

 ## TODO

-* Compare my throughput with PyTorch on various hardware.
-* Faster kernels, (tiled matmul, fused matmul-ReLU, etc.)
 * Support multiple dtypes (we currently only support FP32)
+* Compare my throughput with PyTorch for various model sizes.
-* Add more detail to loss plot.
+* Add loss curves for various model sizes.
-* More thorough unit tests.
-* Linting
-* Build with CMake